NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Can transition faster
     - Has forward or backwards momentum with 6 or 4
 - JAA(A) has forward or backwards momentum with 6 or 4
+- 5Y
+    - Puts the opponent in a proper “stagger” state instead of leaving the opponent backturned
+    - Hit with stagger after this instead launches the opponent
 - 2Y
     - Added
     - 30 damage and knockdown
+    - Opponent can KNJ after 2Y finishes
 - 5X is vanilla with one more frame duration on hitbox
 - 2X
     - Has better super freeze
     - Hitbox appears one frame sooner and disappears two frames later
-- 4X is a real time super with startup immunity to mids and highs
 - RB
     - Made an untechable bounce and a high for the first two frames
     - Techable and mid after the first two frames
     - Hitbox disappears two frames sooner
-- RA has three grabbable frames added to the startup
+    - First hitbox frame made a mid, untechable bounce like frames 2 to the end
+    - TODO: resolve all the above
+- RA changed to be running shuriken throw
 - GRKnJ
     - Bounce changed to be closer
     - Travels one frame faster
 - 4Z disabled

+#### Cosmetic

+- 4A has a different startup animation

 ### Kakashi